Student Loan Default Rates

 Cohort Default Rates

-As defined with 34 CFR 668.181-668.198, a Cohort Default Rate (CDR) is the percentage of Stafford Loan borrowers who default before the end of the federal fiscal year following the federal fiscal year in which they entered repayment on their loans.
+As defined with 34 CFR 668.202(a)(2), a Cohort Default Rate (CDR) is the percentage of Stafford Loan borrowers who default before the end of the second federal fiscal year following the federal fiscal year in which they entered repayment on their loans.

 The U.S. Department of Education (USDE) calculates CDRs annually for each participant in the federal student loan programs, including both postsecondary schools and FFELP guarantors.
-The most recent year for which final CDRs have been published is 2009.
-Draft 2010 rates were released on February 27, 2012 via the Student Aid Internet Gateway.
+The most recent year for which final CDRs have been published is 2011 for two-year rates and 2010 for three-year rates.

-Any school may challenge its rate based on data errors.
-The time period for challenging your draft 2010 two-year rate began March 6, 2012.
-All data challenges must be made through the electronic Cohort Default Rate process (eCDR process), and the eCDR Appeals application has been updated for 2010.
 For help with understanding the eCDR process, the USDE offers a Cohort Default Rate guide, frequently asked questions, and other helpful information.
-You may also call the Default Prevention and Management Hotline at (202) 377-4259 or send an email to email@example.com.
+You may also call the Default Prevention and Management Hotline at (202) 377-4259 or send an email to [email protected].

 CDRs in Missouri